A Workers' Comp Doctor's Responsibility is to the Patient

 In South Carolina, and throughout the country, doctors take an oath to keep patients from harm.
 A doctor's primary responsibility is to the health, safety, and wellbeing of the patient.
 That duty applies equally to workers' compensation patients.
 Even though a workers' comp insurance company is paying the bill, and even though a substantial portion of the doctors' practice might come from treating a specific company's employees (i.e. a significant portion of their income comes from the insurance company), a doctor must never lose sight that his obligation is to the patient.

-I recently deposed a doctor in a workers' comp case who appeared determined to kill a very nice woman's claim.
+I recently deposed a doctor in a workers' comp case who seemed determined to kill a very nice woman's claim.
 I don't know his motivations, or whether he truly believed what he was saying under oath, but I do know that his answers often defied logic.
 I did not want him to be "on our side," but I certainly did not want him to be on the "other side."
 I wanted him to honor his oath and uphold his duty to a patient.
 I wanted him to be on the side of medicine.
 I wanted him to tell the truth.

 If you want to know whose side your doctor is on, share with him your concern.
 Let him know that you never wanted to get hurt at work, that all you want to do is get well, and that if you could, you would have your own health insurance company pay for treatment rather than be at the mercy of workers' comp.

 Likewise, if you have questions about the doctor's reputation with regard to treating workers' compensation patients fairly, I will never be derogatory, but I will share with you my experiences.
 As someone who comes from a family of doctors, I have the upmost respect for the profession and the good it can do.
 However, it is my job to make sure high standards are not only upheld, but applied equally to all patients - including injured workers.
+You can contact me by calling our injury firm at (803) 790-2800 or by using the live chat feature below.